 The UK experienced a sharp rise in public borrowing during the financial crisis.
 Among the G7 large, advanced economies, only the US borrowed more as a share of national income at the height of the crisis than the UK did.
 But significant cuts to public spending and some tax increases since then have helped reduced public borrowing.
 In 2017, the UK is predicted by the International Monetary Fund to borrow less than the US, Japan and France, but more than Canada, Italy and Germany.

 The accumulated debt burden is still above 80 per cent of GDP – the highest peacetime level this century.

-Tax receipts have grown more strongly since April than the Office for Budget Responsibility had expected.
+Recently tax receipts have grown more strongly since than the Office for Budget Responsibility had expected.
 However, the fear is that they will grow only slugglishly in future if productivity growth fails to pick-up.

 Despite numerous initiatives by successive governments, the UK has been importing more than it exports for a long time.
 While financial markets have to date been relaxed about the current account deficit, some economists are beginning to worry, saying it could make the UK vulnerable to external shocks.